iamjenetzler/SynapseControl/README.md

  https://docs.microsoft.com/en-us/rest/api/sql/

-so you are not restricted to using Data Factory; you can execute these commands via the tools or application of your choice.
+so you are not restricted to using Synapse Pipelines, and you can execute these commands via the tools or application of your choice.

 ## Step 0: Parameter setup in your pipeline
 The examples below are parameter driven, which will allow you to create a generic pipeline that you can use across multiple subscriptions, resource groups, SQL servers and/or Database instances (SQL pools).
-These are setup in your Azure pipeline under parameters:
+These are setup in your Synapse Pipeline under parameters:

 ![](images/parameter-setup.png)